 Ten years after the publication of Šokėjo ABC (The Dancer’s ABC), the Lithuanian Dance Information Centre decided to update the information and adapt the publication not only to today’s rapidly-evolving context, but also for a wider audience.
-The updated publication Šokio ir cirko ABC (The ABCs of Dance and Circus), including theory, practical advice and insights shared by the finest Lithuanian and foreign professionals, is intended not only for students, young professionals and cultural managers in the fields of dance and circus, but also in other performing arts as well.
+The updated publication ABC Practical Advices and Insights for Artists, including theory, practical advices and insights shared by the finest Lithuanian and foreign professionals, is intended not only for students, young professionals and cultural managers in the fields of dance and circus, but also in other performing arts as well.

 Our objective is to ease the creative and practical journey of every beginner in the performing arts, to introduce tools which one can apply for one’s own use.
 The publication will also be helpful to those wishing to refresh their memory and check their knowledge.

 The topics surveyed in the publication include creative practices as well as the basics of cultural management, which all beginning creative artists would do well to learn and know.